-Our favourite glue stick is by the German company UHU.
+My favourite glue stick is by the German company UHU.
 The UHU STIC is acid-free, photo safe, dries clear and glides on smoothly.
 It dries fairly quickly but it gives you enough time to readjust your photo.
 It’s always good to have one of these “stics” in your drawer!

 TIP: Stay away from sprays!
 Another option is photo mount spray, which is an adhesive that comes in an aerosol can.
 This stuff can get really messy and once your photo is mounted, you won’t be able to adjust it.